 This extraordinary woman's final resting place is peaceful and colorful.
 It's hidden away in a small cemetery off an unmarked road.
-The loudest sounds are the birds chirping and wind rustling flowers and mementoes left to honor loved ones.
+The loudest sounds are the birds chirping and wind rustling flowers and mementos left to honor loved ones.
 You can't help but feel the great respect her people have for her in this peaceful place, without show or profit or pomp.

 Who Was Sacajawea?